TurkuNLP/register-annotation-docs/_register/HI-oh.md

 ---

 - How-to instructions that are not [Recipes](HI-re)
-- Step-by-step, objective instructions on how to perform a task
+- Objective instructions on how to perform a task, often step-by-step
-- E.g. rules of a game, tutorials, instructions on how to fill a form
+- E.g., rules of a game, tutorials, instructions on how to fill a form
 - Subjective instructions should be annotated as [Advice](OP-av)
 - Can be written on a personal, commercial or institutional website
 - See Biber & Egbert 2018: 134-141